VinnyF/GameCube-Controller-Reader/README.md

 The first thing I did was clean up `GC.h` and make some functions to deal with the data coming in.
 `gc_test.ino` will constantly read and output the data to the serial monitor.

-Currently, I want to make software that graphically displays the state of each button.
-I also want to use this program to control some sort of bigger hardware project, such as a tabletop game.
-I don't have any clear ideas yet, but I'll get to it.
+I want to further improve `GC.h`, perhaps by developing it into a full library.

-I also want to further improve `GC.h`, perhaps by developing it into a full library.
+This project was the epitome of "good enough".
+A lot of what I did seems to just barely work, and could break at any time.
+I want to improve the stability and portability of this project to that it could work with any Arduino.

 Thanks for reading.